 Under the life insurance license, LIC Singapore is permitted to write all types of life insurance products.
-In the year 2020, LIC Singapore launched total of three products.
-All of these were non-participating single-premium, two-pay endowment products and term insurance with DPI.
-The single premium and two pay products were tranche product.
+In the year 2022, LIC Singapore launched total of two products.
+All of these were non-participating single-premium, endowment products.
+The single premium product was tranche product.
 The term plan and DPI are on-going products.
-As part of its objectives to add value to customers and the Singapore mass market, LIC Singapore will focus on the introduction of non-participating products while continuing efforts to put in place the necessary system infrastructure and capabilities to manufacture and sell term products and participating products in the near future.
+As part of its objectives to add value to customers and the Singapore mass market, LIC Singapore will focus on the introduction of non-participating products while continuing efforts to put in place the necessary system infrastructure and capabilities to manufacture and sell term products and investment-linked policies soon.